LostFoundT4/main/README.md

   npm install
   ```

-10) In a seperate commandline , in the same folder, run the command to update `bundle.js` which will run webpack with babel.
+10) In a separate command line, in the same folder, run the command to update `bundle.js` which will run webpack with babel.
+You do not need to be in (.venv).
   ```bash
   npm run dev
   ```